Mongolia’s housing market weak, despite improving economy

 Mongolia: still attractive for property investment

 Despite all the problems, investing in Mongolian property remains attractive.
-M.A.D.
-Research estimates that the overall market will grow at 11.7% from 2014 to 2019.

 The regulatory framework for title and property rights in Mongolia appears relatively lenient; this combined with one of the best tax policies in Asia makes Mongolia attractive for property ownership.

 Property ownership rights exercised by international or foreign investors are identical to those enjoyed by Mongolian citizens.
 Foreign and domestic residents alike pay taxes, fees and fulfill other duties in compliance with the property law equally.

 Land in Mongolia is almost all in state ownership, and this affects condominiums, since ultimately they sit on land.
 Although the Constitution provides for the possibility of private ownership of urban and arable land, till recently the existing legislative framework did not provide a mechanism for introducing such private land ownership.